Skip to the main content

 Photographers in this field often use very delicate instruments such as optical microscopes attached to a camera.
 Some medical photographers, such as retinal photographers, are highly trained specialists.

-They usually use digital cameras and thus are able to transmit pictures electronically to news outlets shortly after taking them.
+They usually use digital cameras and so they are able to transmit pictures electronically to news outlets shortly after taking them.
 They must stay abreast of changing technology such as high-definition video cameras and multimedia presentations for newspaper websites.

 Writing or on-camera reporting may be part of a photojournalist’s assignment.
 Magazines and newspapers sometimes buy a “picture story,” which includes both pictures and a written narrative.
 For more information, see the Reporter occupational profile.